Peptides

 What Is Tirzepatide?

-Tirzepatide is the first dual GLP-1/GIP receptor agonist — sometimes called a 'twincretin' — approved for clinical use.
-It simultaneously activates both incretin hormone receptors, producing synergistic effects on blood sugar control and weight loss that exceed what either pathway achieves alone.
+Tirzepatide is the first dual GLP-1/GIP receptor agonist — sometimes called a "twincretin" — approved for clinical use.
+It simultaneously activates both major incretin hormone receptors, producing synergistic effects on blood sugar control and weight loss that exceed what either pathway achieves alone.
+This dual mechanism represented a genuine conceptual breakthrough in metabolic drug design: rather than maximizing the signal through one receptor, Eli Lilly's researchers engineered a single molecule that engages two complementary pathways at once.

-Developed by Eli Lilly and marketed as Mounjaro (diabetes) and Zepbound (obesity), tirzepatide achieved unprecedented weight loss in clinical trials.
-In the SURMOUNT-1 trial, patients on the highest dose lost an average of 22.5% of their body weight — results comparable to bariatric surgery.
+Developed by Eli Lilly and marketed as Mounjaro (Type 2 diabetes, approved May 2022) and Zepbound (chronic weight management, approved November 2023), tirzepatide achieved unprecedented weight loss results in clinical trials.
+In the SURMOUNT-1 trial, patients receiving the highest dose (15 mg weekly) lost an average of 22.5% of their body weight over 72 weeks — with 63% of participants achieving ≥20% weight loss.
+These results surpassed semaglutide's STEP trial data by a meaningful margin and approached outcomes historically seen only with bariatric surgery.

 Core Concept